-Random numbers generated by physical sources are available [1, 2, 15, 23, 37, 38].
+Random numbers generated by physical sources are available [1].
 However, there are problems in generating such numbers sufficiently fast, and experience with them is insufficient to be confident of their statistical properties.
 Thus, for the present, we recommend treating such physical sources of random numbers with caution.
-They can be used to initialise (and perhaps periodically reinitialise) deterministic generators, and can be combined with deterministic generators by the algorithms considered in §6.
-In the following we restrict our attention to deterministic pseudo-random number generators.
+They can be used to initialise (and perhaps periodically reinitialise) deterministic generators, and can be combined with deterministic generators by the algorithms considered in §4.
+For the moment we restrict our attention to deterministic random number generators.

-A sequence $(u_0, u_1, \cdots)$ depending on a finite state must eventually be periodic, i.e. there is a positive integer $\rho$ such that $u{n+\rho} = u_n$ for all sufficiently large n.
-The minimal such $\rho$ is called the period.
+A sequence (u_0, u_1, \cdots) depending on a finite state must eventually be periodic, i.e. there is a positive integer ρ such that $u{n+\rho} = u_n$ for all sufficiently large n.
+The minimal such ρ is called the period.

-In $\S$ 2-3 we consider desiderata for random number generators.
-In $\S$ 4-5, we describe one popular class of random number generators.
-In $\S$ 6 we discuss how to combine two or more generators to give a (hopefully) better generator.
-Finally, in $\S$ 7 we briefly mention some implementations.
+In $\S2$ we consider desiderata for random number generators.
+Then, in $\S3$, we describe one popular class of random number generators.
+In $\S4$ we discuss how to combine two or more generators to give a (hopefully) better generator.
+Finally, in $\S5$ we briefly mention implementations.